SawsanDaban/Mean-Variance-Standard-Deviation-Calculator-Project/README.md

-## This is the tasks was given to me
+## Assignment solution for the Mean-Variance-Standard Deviation Calculator project for the freeCodeCamp

+This repository includes my solution for the assignment given below, you can check and run the project [here](https://replit.com/@SawsanDaban/boilerplate-mean-variance-standard-deviation-calculator#mean_var_std.py)

 ### Assignment